-There are 48 cheeses in France that have the protected AOC status – and six of them are in the Loire Valley.
+There are 48 kinds of cheese in France with the protected AOC status – and six of them are in the Loire Valley.
 They go quite well with local wines, and all of them are goat cheeses.

 - Valençay cheese with red Sancerre

-- Crottin de Chevignol with a crisp white Quincy wine
+- Crottin de Chavignol with a crisp white Quincy wine

-- Chabichou du Poutou Try a Pouilly Fumé
+- Chabichou du Poitou Try a Pouilly Fumé

 - Pouligny St. Pierre with Rosé d’Anjou

 When you visit the Loire Valley, France, enjoy the region’s famous cheeses.

 Nearly 1300 years ago, when the Arabs were defeated at the famous Battle of Tours in 732 by Charles Martel, the grandfather of Charlemagne, they left their goats in this region!
 This is how goat cheese was born, from an unlikely souvenir of the Arab settlers.